1kn3sx34/os/README.md

-# Minoca OS
+# OS

-Minoca OS is a general purpose operating system written from scratch.
+OS is a general purpose operating system written from scratch.
 It aims to be lean, maintainable, modular, and compatible with existing software.
 It features a POSIX-like interface towards application software, and a growing suite of popular packages already built and ready to go.
 On the backend, it contains a powerful driver model between device drivers and the kernel.
 The driver model enables drivers to be written in a forward compatible manner, so that kernel level components can be upgraded without necessarily requiring a recompilation of all device drivers.

-Minoca OS is event driven, preemptible, SMP ready, and network capable.
+OS is event driven, preemptible, SMP ready, and network capable.
 It currently runs on x86 PCs and a range of ARM boards.

 ### Screenshots
 ![Installing Git on Minoca OS](docs/screenshots/Installing-Git.png)